Non-stop flights to Myrtle Beach (MYR)

 From Manchester, you can fly non-stop to Myrtle Beach with Breeze Airways.

-From Newark, you can fly non-stop with Spirit Airlines or United Airlines (Star Alliance).
+From Newark, you can fly non-stop to Myrtle Beach with United Airlines (Star Alliance).

 From Newburgh, New York and Niagara Falls, you can fly with Allegiant.

-From Orlando, you can fly non-stop with Breeze Airways or Spirit Airlines.
+From Orlando, you can fly non-stop to Myrtle Beach with Breeze Airways.

 From Philadelphia, you can fly non-stop with American Airlines (Oneworld) or Frontier Airlines.